Changes in deepTools2.0¶

 The major changes encompass features for increased efficiency, new sequencing data types, and additional plots, particularly for QC.

 Moreover, deepTools modules can now be used by other python programs.
-The deepTools API example is now part of the documentation.
+The deepTools API example is part of the new documentation.

 - correlation and comparisons can now be calculated for bigWig files (in addition to BAM files) using